-Moving focus away from the traditional master-slave relationship in a staple-crop setting, Schermerhorn demonstrates through extensive primary research that the slaves in the upper South were integral to the development of the region’s modern political economy, whose architects embraced invention and ingenuity even while deploying slaves to shoulder the burdens of its construction, production, and maintenance.
+Moving focus away from the traditional master-slave relationship in a staple-crop setting, Money over Mastery demonstrates through extensive primary research that the slaves in the upper South were integral to the development of the region’s modern political economy, whose architects embraced invention and ingenuity even while deploying slaves to shoulder the burdens of its construction, production, and maintenance.

-Money over Mastery, Family over Freedom proposes a new way of understanding the role of American slaves in the antebellum marketplace.
+Money over Mastery, Family over Freedom proposes a new way of understanding the violence of slavery and the choiceless choices families faced.
 Rather than work against it, as one might suppose, enslaved people engaged with the market somewhat as did free Americans.
-Slaves focused their energy and attention, however, not on making money, as slaveholders increasingly did, but on keeping their kin out of the human coffles of the slave trade
+Enslaved people focused their energy and attention, however, not on making money, as enslavers increasingly did, but on keeping their children and other loved ones out of the human coffles of the slave trade.

 Henry Goings’s story was almost lost.
 Born enslaved in Virginia in 1810, he was moved to North Carolina and then Alabama, visiting many other parts of the South with several owners.
 He escaped bondage in 1839 by posing as a free black man, Henry Goings, and settled in Canada but was nearly recaptured in 1843 on a return to rescue his wife Maria from slavery.
 Goings remarried and had a family, publishing his story in Ontario, Canada, in 1869.
 Rambles of a Runaway from Southern Slavery was lost for 137 years until the University of Virginia acquired the sole known copy.
 Coedited with Mike Plunkett and Edward Gaynor it was published again in 2012 after extensive research verified both Goings’s existence and the particulars of the story he told.
 University of Virginia Press: Rambles of A Runaway

 Written as a narrative history of slavery within the United States, Unrequited Toil explains how an institution that seemed to be disappearing at the end of the American Revolution rose to become the most contested and valuable economic interest in the nation by 1850.